Khaloudinho/bibal-project/README.md

 - Config the tomcat server through the IDE and run it
 - Otherwise you can install it on your laptop and launch it directly on the terminal
 - Run the Java project in parallel
+- Don't forgot to change Mysql credentials in application.properties

 ## Used tools
 - **Java** v8